-A statutory demand is a formal, legal warning from a creditor, that is sometimes used as a key part of a serious debt claim against a company, or individual.
+A statutory demand against a company is a formal, legal warning from a creditor, that is sometimes used as a key part of a serious debt claim.
 Any legal court judgement can be used as evidence of insolvency and this means that a creditor may be able to pursue a bankruptcy petition against the individual in question, or a winding up petition for a company.

 The minimum amount for a statutory demand debt must be at least £750 or more.

 Once served, it will show the contact details of the person to contact if the debt is to be paid or the person to contact if you dispute the debt in the first instance.
 Where a company contests the ‘demand’ the company and or solicitor should contact the court denoted on the demand and an injunction should be made to stop the statutory demand.

 Setting Aside a Statutory Demand Against a Company